Guide To Finding Value at Work (Definition Plus Value Types)

-Work values are the combination of priorities, beliefs, ideals, ethics and morals that drive your behavior and decisions in the workplace.
-Your work values can relate to the impact of your work on yourself and others, how you accomplish your work or your personal aspirations.
-You can have work values that connect to your employer's organizational goals and work values related to your individual ethics and character.
+Work values are the combination of priorities, beliefs, ideals, ethics and morals that guide your behavior and decisions in the workplace.
+Your work values can relate to the impact of your work on yourself and others, how you accomplish your work or your aspirations.
+You can have work values that connect to your employer's organizational work values related to your ethics and character.

-Your work values can have an impact on your professional goals and your personal satisfaction.
-Understanding your work values can help you determine what aligns with your personal ideals.
-Work values are important for several reasons:
+Your values may affect your professional goals and gratifications.
+Understanding your values can help you determine what aligns with your ideals.
+Here are a few additional reasons work values are important:

-Inform your decision-making abilities.
-Your work values determine how you make decisions in the workplace, from choosing an employer based on their policies to deciding how to manage conflicting priorities.
-Knowing your work values and upholding them can help you decide how to make decisions that you feel great about at work.
+Inform your decision-making abilities: Your work values determine how you decide.
+Knowing your work values and upholding them can help you learn how to make decisions you feel confident about at work.

-Impact your team dynamic.
-Work values can impact the relationships you have with your coworkers.
-Understanding how your values fit in with your team can build a trusting environment and cultivate shared motivations.
+Impact your team dynamic: Work values can affect coworker relationships.
+Understanding how your values fit within your team may build a trusting environment and cultivate shared motivations.

-Contribute to your own success.
-Strong values are a desirable quality in an employee and can make you ideal for leadership positions and growth in your career.
-Showing your work values consistently over time demonstrates your ability to contribute to your environment and achieve professional success.
+Contribute to your success: Strong values may make you an ideal candidate for leadership positions and career growth.
+Exhibiting your work values shows your ability to contribute to your environment and achieve professional success.

-Influence your personal life.
-Your relationship with your job has a direct impact on your personal happiness and well-being.
-The values you bring to the workplace can help you decide how much time to devote to your career and how you want to structure your professional life.
+Influence your personal life: Your relationship with your job can directly affect your contentment and well-being.
+The values you bring to the workplace can help you decide how much time to devote to and structure your career.

 There are multiple types of values that relate to the workplace.
-The main categories of work values are:
+Here are the three major categories of work values:

-Extrinsic work values are the conditions of your employment that you seek when looking for a job.
-These are the benefits from the agreement you have with your employer.
+Extrinsic work values are the conditions of the employment you seek in a job and the benefits you have with an employer.
 Extrinsic values address company culture, flexibility and compensation.
-Types of extrinsic work values are:
+Here are a few extrinsic values examples: